Biden pick accused of lying to Senate committee about tree-spiking investigation

 In the Senate questionnaire, Ms. Stone-Manning was asked if she had “ever been investigated, arrested, or charged by any federal, state or local law enforcement authority for the violation of any federal, state, or local law, regulation, or ordinance, other than a minor traffic offense.”

-She responded that she had “never been arrested or charged and to my knowledge I have never been the target of such an investigation” while acknowledging her 1993 testimony before the grand jury.
+She responded that she had “never been arrested or charged and, to my knowledge, I have never been the target of such an investigation” while acknowledging her 1993 testimony before the grand jury.

 “I testified before a federal grand jury in Boise, Idaho, as part of an investigation into an alleged tree-spiking incident related to a timber sale,” she said in the questionnaire.
 “I later testified in a trial that resulted in the conviction of a responsible individual.”